NathanWichmann/Portfolio-Update/README.md

 # Acceptance Criteria
 <copied from the homework assignment directly>
-GIVEN I need to sample a potential employee's previous work&nbsp;
+GIVEN I need to sample a potential employee's previous work &nbsp;
-WHEN I load their portfolio&nbsp;
+WHEN I load their portfolio &nbsp;
-THEN I am presented with the developer's name, a recent photo, and links to sections about them, their work, and how to contact them
+THEN I am presented with the developer's name, a recent photo, and links to sections about them, their work, and how to contact them<br>
 WHEN I click one of the links in the navigation
 THEN the UI scrolls to the corresponding section
 WHEN I click on the link to the section about their work